CommonRoad/commonroad-reach-semantic/README.md

 cmake --build .
 ```
 Make sure to use absolute paths to the root directory of your drivability checker and CommonRoad-Reach installation for `CRDC_DIR` and `CRREACH_DIR`, respectively.
+If you are using Anaconda, activate your environment before running cmake.

 * Move the resulting Python bindings to `commonroad_reach_semantic`:
 ```bash